 Persistent Web Presence: In the event of a disaster at a UT institution, OTS can provide a surrogate or emergency simple web status page for the institution that answers to the institution’s primary web service.

-Shared Data Center (SDC): The SDC mission is a shared services governance for the UT System two data centers- ARDC and HDC.
+Shared Data Center (SDC): The SDC mission is a shared services governance for the UT System's four data centers.